PeterShin23/remote-coder/README.md

 # Remote Coder

 Remote Coder is a Slack-first daemon that lets you control local coding agents, stream their output into Slack threads, and eventually sync progress back to GitHub pull requests.
-The project runs entirely on your own machine.
+The project runs entirely on your own machine or cloud VM.

+## Philosophy

+Remote Coder uses **subscription-based coding tools** via their CLIs:
+- Claude Code (Claude Pro/Max subscription)
+- Codex (ChatGPT/Codex subscription)
+- Gemini Code Assist (Google Cloud subscription)
+- Qwen Code (via OpenRouter API key)

+We do NOT use metered API keys like `CLAUDE_API_KEY`, `OPENAI_API_KEY`, or `GEMINI_API_KEY`.

+📖 See [docs/usage-philosophy.md](docs/usage-philosophy.md) for the full rationale.

 ## Features